davidstosik/davidstosik.github.io/_posts/2015-02-19-rails-1month-variable-length.markdown

 match, but you're getting a 2-day shift between the time the article becomes invalid, and the time it's actually unpublished.

+---

+**Update**: after checking Sidekiq's code, I believe this behavior is a bug, and filed a pull request trying to solve it: [MyWorker.perform_in(1.month) does not always schedule job in one month][sidekiqpr].

+---

 ## Last one for the fun

 Now for the fun, let's consider the two following expressions.